Marine Litter and Plastics Accounting

 Waste to environment Tonnes Use table, environment (residual flow)

-For marine-specific accounting, the "waste to environment" category is disaggregated to distinguish:
+For marine-specific accounting, "waste to environment" is disaggregated to distinguish:

 Maritime source flows

-Fishing gear losses -- Abandoned, lost, or discarded fishing gear (ALDFG) is estimated at 5.7 percent of fishing nets, 8.6 percent of traps, and 29 percent of fishing lines lost globally each year[27].
-Accounting requires:
+Fishing gear losses—ALDFG estimation uses fishing and aquaculture activity data from TG-6.7 and TG-6.8.
+Abandoned, lost, or discarded fishing gear is estimated at 5.7 percent of fishing nets, 8.6 percent of traps, and 29 percent of fishing lines lost globally each year[21].
+These global average rates may not reflect conditions in artisanal fisheries; compilers should apply gear-specific and fishery-specific loss rates where available from national or regional fisheries management organisations[22].
+Accounting requires data on fishing fleet composition, gear types, estimated loss rates, and conversion to mass units.

-Offshore operations -- Waste from offshore energy platforms, aquaculture installations, and other maritime structures.
-Recording should align with industry reporting requirements and operational data.
-Cross-reference to TG-3.10 Offshore Energy for offshore accounting context.
+Offshore operations—Waste from offshore energy platforms, aquaculture installations, and maritime structures.
+Cross-reference to TG-6.9 Offshore Energy for offshore accounting context.

-Cargo losses -- Container losses and other cargo overboard incidents.
-Reporting under maritime incident databases provides partial coverage.
+Cargo losses—Container losses and other cargo overboard incidents, reported under maritime incident databases.

 Riverine inputs

-Rivers transport substantial quantities of litter from inland areas to the marine environment.
-Studies indicate that a relatively small number of rivers contribute a disproportionate share of global riverine plastic input[29].
-Accounting for riverine inputs requires:
+Rivers transport substantial quantities of litter from inland areas to the marine environment, with a small number of rivers contributing a disproportionate share of global riverine plastic input[24].
+Accounting requires:

-For national ocean accounts, riverine inputs represent the cumulative effect of upstream waste management and thus should be linked to waste generation and management accounts for inland areas.
-Rivers function as both water resources and transport pathways for litter, and compilers developing integrated water-waste accounts should ensure methodological consistency between water flow accounts and litter transport estimates.
-The hydrological data used for water flow accounting may serve as a basis for estimating litter transport volumes, particularly where direct litter monitoring data are limited.
+For national ocean accounts, riverine inputs represent the cumulative effect of upstream waste management and should be linked to inland waste generation and management accounts.
+Hydrological data used for water flow accounting may serve as a basis for estimating litter transport volumes where direct litter monitoring data are limited.

 3.4 Stock Accounting: Marine Litter Accumulation

 Stock accounts record the quantity of litter accumulated in the marine environment at the opening and closing of an accounting period.
-Marine litter accumulates in multiple environmental compartments.
-The following stock-flow account template provides a compilation framework for recording litter quantities across these compartments.
+The following template provides a compilation framework.

 Table 3.4.1: Marine litter physical stock-flow account (tonnes)